MrPaschenko/VIB-Info/PRIVACY_POLICY.md

-# Privacy policy
+# Privacy Policy for "VIB Info"

-1. Overview

-“VIB Info” is an iOS application designed to display bus departure and arrival schedules.
-We are committed to protecting user privacy and ensuring a simple, informative experience.
+## Introduction

+Welcome to the "VIB Info" application (the "App"), developed by Dmytro Pashchenko ("we," "our," or "us").
+Your privacy is important to us, and we are committed to protecting it.

+This Privacy Policy explains how we handle your information when you use our App.

+## Information Collection and Use

-2. Data Collection
+### No Data Collection

-VIB Info does not collect, store, or process any personal information.
-Users can freely access all information within the app without needing to create an account or log in.
+We do not collect, store, or process any personal information or data when you use this App.
+The App is designed to function entirely on your device without requiring any data transmission to external servers or databases.

-3. Third-Party Data and Services
+### No Third-Party Services

-VIB Info does not utilize third-party services or collect data from external sources.
-All displayed information is directly accessible through the app interface without any data sharing or tracking.
+The App does not integrate with or rely on any third-party services that may collect data.

-4. Changes to this Privacy Policy
+## Changes to This Privacy Policy

-VIB Info may update this privacy policy periodically.
-Changes will be posted within the app.
-Users are encouraged to review the policy from time to time to stay informed.
+We may update this Privacy Policy from time to time.
+If we make significant changes, we will notify you by updating the effective date at the top of this page.
+We encourage you to review this Privacy Policy periodically to stay informed about how we are protecting your information.

-5. Contact Us
+## Contact Us

-If you have any questions regarding this privacy policy, please contact us at paschenkod2@gmail.com.
+If you have any questions or concerns about this Privacy Policy or your privacy while using the App, please contact us at:

+Dmytro Pashchenko
+Email: paschenkod2@gmail.com

+Thank you for using "VIB Info".